 I suppose that there is no such thing as a ‘generic’ book launch.
 Not only that but it is unlikely that any two people experience the book launch in the same way.
 Still whilst each is unique they have factors in common and these we can perhaps look at.
-Firstly there is the … More The book launch
+Firstly there is the author.
+He … More The book launch

 I have had a fascinating couple of days, attending, in spirit at least, an event called Fantasycon, held in the seaside resort of Scarborough.
 It isn’t the sort of thing I normally do and can only put it down to a moment of weakness when Jim Webster mentioned free wine.
 So I let him … More Free wine, book launches and poetry readings.